sttp-book/sttp-book.github.io/chapters/pragmatic-testing/design-for-testability.md

 testing the "low value invoices" rule.
 As we have seen many times already, this will incur higher costs.
 * This new version of the `InvoiceFilter` class is definitely more complex than our previous version and complex code are more prone to defects.

 Our previous version was indeed better.
 It was more cohesive and simpler.
 More importantly it also had a clear separation between domain code and infrastructure code.
 This is what software developers should always do when they design systems in order to ensure these two responsibilities are separated from each other.

 This idea of separating infrastructure and domain is explored in the following literature:

-* In the **Ports and Adapters** (also called the **Hexagonal Architecture**) idea, as proposed by Alistair Cockburn, it is shown that the domain (business logic) depends on "Ports", rather than directly on the infrastructure.
+* In the **Ports and Adapters** (also called the **Hexagonal Architecture**) idea, as proposed by Alistair Cockburn, the domain (business logic) depends on "Ports", rather than directly on the infrastructure.
 These ports are interfaces that define what the infrastructure is able to do.
 These ports are completely separated from the implementation of the infrastructure.
 The "adapters", on the other hand, are very close to the infrastructure.